BillyRdz/Mortgify/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, and JavaScript
+**Tech used:** HTML, CSS, JavaScript, Chart.js

+Working with forms and inputs to capture client information.
+Render values by intergrating Chart.js
-Managing state in an object and updating the values when a user makes adjustment.
+Managing state in an object and updating the values when a user makes adjustments to the values.

 ## Lessons Learned: